 I am married to an Arab.
 He was a Christian when I met him but comes from a Muslim family.
 I must tell you plainly, that the only reason our marriage works is because of our mutual faith in Jesus.
 Our cultural differences run deep and resurface at the most inconvenient times.
 To be blunt, I strongly recommend ending this relationship, not only for theological reasons, but for practical reasons as well.

 Biblically, Christians are to marry Christians.
 This is for our good and God’s glory.
 The Bible teaches that light cannot mix with darkness.
-It also teaches that our marriage relationship reflects Christ and the Church.
-Without a common faith in Jesus, we are outside of God’s will and cannot experience God’s wonderful design for marriage (2 Corinthians 2:16; Ephesians 5:22-33).
+It also teaches that the marriage relationship between a believing man and woman reflects Christ and the Church.
+In the Muslim-Christian context, the couple may have similar concepts of God, but cannot submit their marriage to Jesus as described in the Bible.
+Without a common faith in Jesus, the couple is outside of God’s will and cannot experience God’s wonderful design for marriage (2 Corinthians 2:16; Ephesians 5:22-33).

 Consider also what Islam teaches about women, marriage, and family.
 Even if he is not practicing now, he may one day.
 He may become more devout as life circumstances change, such as having children.
 See: Dating a Muslim: Understanding his Religion and Culture.

 He may tell you that it is “okay” for you to be married despite your different faiths.
 This is because to Muslims, Islam is the final religion and his religion supersedes your relationship with God.
 Muslim men are allowed, and even encouraged, to marry Christian women.
 Taking a Christian wife spreads Islam by preventing the woman from marrying a Christian man and having Christian children.